Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Additional Experiments and Visualization

 \subsection{Visualization of Newly Exposed Structures}

-\cref{fig:suppl_remesh} illustrates the challenge of newly exposed structures that arise when re-posing a character, particularly when limbs are initially in close contact.
-Our preprocessing, which involves a remeshing step using the alpha wrap algorithm~\cite{portaneri2022alpha}, removes internal or self-contacting surfaces from the source mesh.
-Consequently, regions like the armpits are not sampled by the shape encoder, as shown in the top row of \cref{fig:suppl_remesh}.
+\Cref{fig:remesh} illustrates the challenge of newly exposed structures that arise when re-posing a character, particularly when limbs are initially in close contact.
+Our preprocessing, which involves a remeshing step using the alpha-wrapping algorithm~\cite{portaneri2022alpha}, removes internal or self-contacting surfaces from the source mesh.
+Consequently, regions like the armpits are not sampled by the shape encoder, as shown in the top row of \cref{fig:remesh}.
 This issue is common for in-the-wild 3D character assets, especially AI-generated ones, which often have topological defects like fused body parts.

-To address this, we introduce adaptive tokens during a finetuning stage.
-The model, already proficient in posing from its initial training, is further guided by an SDF loss during finetuning.
+To address this, we introduce adaptive completion during a finetuning stage.
+The model, already proficient in posing from its initial training, is further guided by a bipartite-matched latent loss during finetuning.
 This effectively directs the adaptive completion module to generate plausible geometry for these previously non-existent surfaces.
-The bottom row of \cref{fig:suppl_remesh} clearly demonstrates the effectiveness of this design.
+The bottom row of \cref{fig:remesh} clearly demonstrates the effectiveness of this design.